+Defaulting on a mortgage loan means failing to keep the promises you made by signing the promissory note and mortgage contract.
+Most notably, if you fall behind in payments, you're in default.
 Most homeowners know that if they don't make their mortgage payments, they could lose their home to foreclosure.
-But not everyone knows that if you default on the deal in some other way, like by not keeping your homeowners’ insurance current, you might face foreclosure as well.
+But not everyone knows that if you default on the deal in some other way, you might face foreclosure as well.

 If your loan servicer doesn't collect money from you to pay the homeowners' insurance through escrow, you must find and pay for this insurance on your own, separate from the mortgage payments.
-If you fail to obtain or maintain insurance coverage, in most cases, you'll be in violation of the loan contract.
+If you fail to get or maintain insurance coverage, in most cases, you'll be in violation of the loan contract.

-The servicer may then purchase insurance at your expense.
+If you fail to have homeowners' insurance as your loan contract requires, the servicer may then purchase insurance at your expense.
 This kind of insurance is called "force-placed" or "lender-placed" insurance.
 The cost of the force-placed insurance is then added to your mortgage debt, and you'll have to repay it—and it's usually expensive.

 If you don't cure the default, in cases where you get this opportunity, or if you're unable to repay the outstanding mortgage loan balance, the lender can foreclose your home in the same manner as if you had fallen behind in payments.

 Loan servicers sometimes mistakenly buy expensive force-placed insurance even when the borrower already has other coverage in place.
-If your loan servicer wrongfully buys pricey property insurance on your behalf, you may send the servicer what's called a "notice of error” saying that it made a mistake on your account.
+If your loan servicer wrongfully buys pricey property insurance on your behalf, you may send the servicer what's called a "notice of error," saying that it made a mistake on your account.
 If your servicer doesn't respond—usually it gets 30 business days to do so—consider talking to an attorney, especially if the servicer starts a foreclosure.
 Under federal law, the servicer is supposed to cancel the policy within 15 days after getting proof you have insurance and refund any duplicate coverage costs.